jupyter-book/jupyter-book/docs/intro.md

 In addition, note that Jupyter Book is pre-1.0.
 Its API may change!
 :::

-To install the `jupyter-book` pre-release from pip, run the following command:
+To install `jupyter-book` from pip, run the following command:

 ```bash
 pip install -U jupyter-book